 Christ Covenant Church offers Sunday Bible School (SBS) classes for all ages.
 Classes meet at 9:00 a.m. each Sunday morning.
 For more information about each age-level class (community), go to our SBS Communities page.

-Click here for a printable brochure for the Winter 2016-2017 quarter.
+Click here for a printable brochure for the Summer 2017 quarter.

 COMMUNITY LIFE CENTER

-Please click here for a map/layout of the Community Life Center and where each classroom is located.
-All classes, except the Senior Adults and Young Seniors have moved from their previous locations.
+Please click here for a map/layout of the Community Life Center and where most of the classrooms are located.
+The Senior Adults and Young Seniors meet in the Worship Center.

 Location: Worship Center, Room 201 (Choir Room)

 Topic: The Righteousness of God

 Teacher: Chris Williams, RE